 From Jimi Hendrix to Jimmy Page: 10 of rock and roll’s most iconic guitars

-Sometimes it’s easy to get caught up in the mythology of rock and roll and guitars are no different.
-Some of rock’s finest musicians like Jimi Hendrix, Jimmy Page and Eric Clapton have all gone on to own a truly iconic guitar.
+Sometimes it’s easy to get caught up in the mythology of rock and roll and the guitars used to create some of those legends are no different.
+Some of rock’s finest musicians like Jimi Hendrix, Jimmy Page and Eric Clapton have all gone on to shape music in a way others haven’t and the guitars they used to carve out those iconic paths are worthy of their own chapters in the annals of history.

 It’s fair to say without the electric guitar the music world could have been a little bit boring during the 20th century.
-After the Jazz movement began to die out it became clear that the electric guitar had taken the place of the horn section as the most dynamic instrument in music.
+After the jazz movement began to die out it became clear that the electric guitar had taken the place of the horn section as the most dynamic instrument in music.
+Now there was a spotlight for some of the instrument’s finest players.

 The utilitarian in us may feel a bit stupefied as to why certain guitars sound certain ways but the different nuances and expressions each artist can get from their chosen guitar is proof of that notion.
 We thought we’d take some time to revisit some of these classic guitars in the hands of some of rock and roll’s greatest musicians.